Firm Yet Professional

 Tom may be out of work right now but he was very grateful to know how the CARES Act was helping him in his time of need.
 He was previously unaware and very thankful for our call.

 EMT Laid Off Amid Pandemic

 Paul is an EMT who became delinquent on his student loan.
 He said that since people are not going to hospitals or urgent care because of the pandemic, he was laid off.
-I shared that with the CARES Act his account has been brought up to date and interest won’t start accruing again until 9/30/2020.
+I shared that with the CARES Act his account has been brought up to date and interest won’t start accruing again until after the suspension ends.
 It’s one less thing Paul needed to worry about.

 Working Mom In School & Homeschooling 6 Year Old

 Traci is one busy person!
 She was elated to find out the CARES Act could provide her with a little financial relief.
 Between juggling her home life of work and homeschooling, she was afraid that she failed her classes and was concerned what would happen if she tried to register online.
 We referred her to her school advisor and invited her to call us back if she had any student loan repayment questions.

 Perks & Options

 Ellie was very thankful for the call as she was unaware of the CARES Act and its relief.
 Thinking ahead, she inquired about what happens after the suspension ends.
 I advised her to review the payment options on our RepayCatalyst website, as well as invited her to reach out anytime for assistance.
 Ellie was relieved, thankful, and very happy we called!

 Cody was attending school part-time but had a lot of questions about how returning full-time affects his repayment options and loan payments.
 Between the CARES Act and his ability to go into deferment when he returns full-time, he felt much better and was relieved to have the opportunity to talk through his situation.
 He thanked me for all the great information.